private healing Ceremonies

 The Five Gates of Womanhood were created by a shared vision to restore ceremony to these important moments.

-Each gate represents a stage of transformation that many women experience at different points in life.
+Each of the Five Gates Ceremonies™ represents a stage of transformation that many women experience at different points in life.

 The Journey Through the Five Gates